KaviHShah/Intro-to-Python/materials/03-data-types-in-python.md

 10. A function you are writing returns nothing (i.e., no meaningful value to return).

 Best data type: __________
-11. You need to handle a collection of scientific data points with floating-point precision (e.g., temperature readings).
+11. You need to handle a collection of scientific data points with floating-point precision (e.g. temperature readings).

 Best data type: __________
-12. You are working with a string of text that may need to be split, joined, or manipulated.
+12. You are working with text that may need to be split, joined, or manipulated.

 Best data type: __________